metabrainz/musicbrainz-docker/README.md

 ### Recreate database
 you will need to enter the postgres password that you set in [postgres.env](postgres-dockerfile/postgres.env).
-* `sudo docker-compose run -ti --rm musicbrainz /recreatedb.sh`
+* `sudo docker-compose run --rm musicbrainz /recreatedb.sh`

 ### Handling Schema Updates
 When there is a schema change you will need to follow the directions posted by the musicbrainz team to update the schema.